-- The mentor/PPE should provide guidance and advice to allow the student to be clear about any short falls in performance and what actions they need to take to address any issues.
+- The practice assessor should provide guidance and advice to allow the student to be clear about any short falls in performance and what actions they need to take to address any issues.
 Further formative assessments can be planned as required.

 - The final interview/summative assessment must take place at a suitable time after the intermediate/formative review towards the end of the placement.
 It should however, allow time for the student to submit practice paperwork in a timely manner.